💬 Frequently Asked Questions

 • Are there any prerequisites for your classes?

 • Pre-requisites are outlined in the class descriptions.
-Most of our dance classes are open-level, depending on the instructors preference.
 You can read each description and decide what feels right for you.
 If you sign up for a class you aren’t physically able to participate in we’ll give you alternatives for the day and make recommendations for future classes.

 • Is this space s3x worker–friendly?